hoperyy/get-dependency-tree/README.md

         +   description

-            It's a callback when filtered out dependency is found (These dependencies are not in the result).
+            It's a callback while `filtered out` dependency is found (These dependencies are not in the result).

 ## Return